kinghua0629/kinghua0629/README.md

 # Hi there 👋
-I'm **Ziwen Hua**, an undergraduate at **University of Maryland, College Park**, passionate about computer science, mechanical engineering, and Formula 1.
+I'm **Ziwen Hua**, an undergraduate at **University of Maryland-College Park**, passionate about computer science, mechanical engineering, and Formula 1.
 I believe writing elegant code and designing the perfect racing line both seek the optimal solution.

 ---